vinhdong/beatsync-mixer/README.md

 ## Contributing

+Please read [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details on our development process and guidelines.

+Quick start:
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Make your changes
+3. Make your changes and add tests
-4. Add tests (when test framework is implemented)
+4. Ensure all tests pass, including RBAC tests
-5. Submit a pull request
+5. Submit a pull request using the provided template

+When contributing RBAC-related features:
+- Test both host and listener roles
+- Verify unauthorized access is properly blocked
+- Update frontend UI to reflect role restrictions
+- Update documentation for any new role-based features

 ## License